Name

 Description

-Scott Matthew Parker (born 13 October 1980) is an English professional football manager and former player who played as a midfielder.
-He was most recently the head coach of Premier League club AFC Bournemouth.
+Scott Matthew Parker (born 13 October 1980) is an English professional football coach and former player who is head coach of EFL Championship club Burnley.

 Parker began his career at Charlton Athletic, and was loaned to Norwich City, before joining Chelsea for a £10 million fee in January 2004.
 He did not play regularly at Chelsea, and moved to Newcastle United the following year, where he was made captain.
 Parker joined West Ham United in 2007, and was the FWA Footballer of the Year for the 2010–11 season despite the club being relegated.
 He was then signed by Tottenham Hotspur and joined Fulham in 2013.
 He would play 119 league matches for Fulham in both the Premier League and the Championship, before retiring at the end of the 2016–17 season.